hanbroz01/Adventure_Game/README.md

 ## Notes

-- Built as a **learning/prototype project**
+- Built as a learning and prototype project.
-- Focuses on readability, structure, and extensibility
-- Code is intentionally kept simple to clearly demonstrate OOP and game mechanics
+- Code is intentionally kept simple to clearly demonstrate basic Python programming mechanics.
+- ⚠️ Note: This project currently uses procedural programming.
+It is structured for clarity and learning rather than object-oriented design.
+- Focuses on readability, structure, and step-by-step gameplay logic.
+- Safe for testing Python control flow, functions, and randomization.

 ⭐ **Why this project?**
 This repository is part of my learning journey and is designed to clearly demonstrate how object-oriented design can be applied to interactive Python programs.